stacyxixi/knowledgeReview/golang.md

 ### **Basic types**
 #### ***Numbers***
-uint8       the set of all unsigned  8-bit integers (0 to 255)
+- uint8       the set of all unsigned  8-bit integers (0 to 255)
-uint16      the set of all unsigned 16-bit integers (0 to 65535)
+- uint16      the set of all unsigned 16-bit integers (0 to 65535)
-uint32      the set of all unsigned 32-bit integers (0 to 4294967295)
+- uint32      the set of all unsigned 32-bit integers (0 to 4294967295)
-uint64      the set of all unsigned 64-bit integers (0 to 18446744073709551615)
+- uint64      the set of all unsigned 64-bit integers (0 to 18446744073709551615)

-int8        the set of all signed  8-bit integers (-128 to 127)
+- int8        the set of all signed  8-bit integers (-128 to 127)
-int16       the set of all signed 16-bit integers (-32768 to 32767)
+- int16       the set of all signed 16-bit integers (-32768 to 32767)
-int32       the set of all signed 32-bit integers (-2147483648 to 2147483647)
+- int32       the set of all signed 32-bit integers (-2147483648 to 2147483647)
-int64       the set of all signed 64-bit integers (-9223372036854775808 to 9223372036854775807)
+- int64       the set of all signed 64-bit integers (-9223372036854775808 to 9223372036854775807)

-float32     the set of all IEEE-754 32-bit floating-point numbers
+- float32     the set of all IEEE-754 32-bit floating-point numbers
-float64     the set of all IEEE-754 64-bit floating-point numbers
+- float64     the set of all IEEE-754 64-bit floating-point numbers

-complex64   the set of all complex numbers with float32 real and imaginary parts complex128  the set of all complex numbers with float64 real and imaginary parts
+- complex64   the set of all complex numbers with float32 real and imaginary parts
+- complex128  the set of all complex numbers with float64 real and imaginary parts

-byte        alias for uint8
+- byte        alias for uint8
-rune        alias for int32 (code point)
+- rune        alias for int32 (code point)

-uint     either 32 or 64 bits
+- uint     either 32 or 64 bits
-int      same size as uint
+- int      same size as uint
-uintptr  an unsigned integer large enough to store the uninterpreted bits of a pointer value
+- uintptr  an unsigned integer large enough to store the uninterpreted bits of a pointer value

-#### **Strings**
+#### ***Strings***
 - string: a read-only slice of bytes, a string holds arbitrary bytes

 - To summarize, strings can contain arbitrary bytes, but when constructed from string literals, those bytes are (almost always) UTF-8.

+- Index string yield bytes
-- for range loop, by contrast, decodes one UTF-8-encoded rune on each iteration.Index string yield bytes.
+- for range loop, by contrast, decodes one UTF-8-encoded rune on each iteration.

 ```
 	const sample = "\xbd\xb2\x3d\xbc\x20\xe2\x8c\x98"